muvaf/Feature-Extraction-PySpark/recipes-etl/README.md

 ```
 ./run-pipeline.sh --master "local[2]" --input "/Users/foo/Desktop/recipes.json"
 ```

-Run on a YARN custer:
+### On YARN
+Dependencies and job modules are packaged together in zip files.
+So, all nodes will have the same source code and modules in a cluster.
+To run on a YARN custer:
 ```
 ./run-pipeline.sh --master yarn --input "/Users/foo/Desktop/recipes.json"
 ```